grqphical/llmcord/README.md

 I tried to compile these Python scripts into an executable however it wouldn't work.
 If anyone can get one working please create an issue with the method you used.

-This also ensures that it works across all platforms without needing me to compile versions for every platform.
+Not having an executable also ensures that it works across all platforms without needing me to compile versions for every platform.

 ## Usage